News & Events

 To meet the Law Society of Scotland’s requirement that an hour’s CPD on risk management be included in solicitors’ annual 15 hour verifiable quota, we have provided such CPD within our expanding portfolio, free to all our members.

-In September 2023 we published the third Scottish Law Gazette.
+In December we published the last of four Scottish Law Gazettes for 2025.
 Members are encouraged to submit news, articles, book reviews or items for discussion.
 The Gazette is not a glossy business magazine but a traditional publication for those who do not necessarily want to spend all their time looking at a computer screen.

 We publish articles in The Scotsman, on subjects as diverse as Queen Caroline, the Taliban and the SLCC.
 These appear every 8 weeks, in print and online, and they are a way of airing matters that are of concern or interest to our membership, the profession or the public.
 We regularly have items on Scottish Legal News.
 If you have any ideas for future publications please let us know

 The Society is always keen to respond to the consultation exercises undertaken by the Government, the Scottish Law Commission and others.
-In May and in September 2022 we have responded to Scottish Government Consultations on Mental Health and on the Moveable Transactions Bill.
+In July, August and October 2024 we responded to Consultations on the Tenancy of Shops Act, the standard of proof at the Scottish Solicitors’ Discipline Tribunal and amendment to the Adults with Incapacity legislation respectively.
 We do monitor upcoming Consultations generally, and anyone interested in assisting in responding is welcome to do so.

 When Covid 19 hampered our ability to organise any physical CPD events, a problem facing all CPD providers, we launched a webcast based CPD program, totally FREE to members and giving extraordinary value for money for anyone subscribing as a SLAS member.